ga4gh/data-security/AAI/FAQ.md

 The exchange flow does not ever distribute the initial *Passport-Scoped Access Token* beyond the client application.
-A token exchange operation is executed by the client, in exchange for a *Passport Token* - or any other token that may be used downstream to access resources.
+A token exchange operation is executed by the client, in exchange for a *Passport Token* that may be used downstream to access resources.
 In this example flow, the *Passport Token* is included as authorisation in the POST to a DRS server.
-The token exchange has also specified a known resource server website that will limit the audience of the returned token.
+The token exchange has also specified a known resource server website that will limit the audience of the *Passport Token*.

 {% plantuml %}